benlavender/homelab-docs/guides/CheatSheet.md

 # Initialize a new LUKS2 header and volume key on a block device using a specific block size with a passphrase from stdin where the rest is defaults.
 # Follow the interactive guide:
 cryptsetup luksFormat --sector-size <#> <dev>
+# Initialize a new LUKS2 header and volume key on a block device using a detached header file with a passphrase from stdin.
+# Follow the interactive guide:
+cryptsetup luksFormat <dev> --header <file>
 # Initialize a new LUKS2 header and volume key on a block device using a specific cipher and key size with a passphrase from stdin.
 # Follow the interactive guide:
 cryptsetup luksFormat --cipher <cipher> --key-size <#> <dev>